Great American Tower at Queen City Square: Design

 The building's architect, Gyo Obata, designed the building to include a top inspired by Diana, Princess of Wales's tiara.
 Gyo was flipping through books when he came upon a picture of Diana wearing a crown.
 "That's perfect.
-Here we have the crown of the building, and the nickname for the city is Queen City," said Joe Robertson of Hellmuth, Obata and Kassabaum remarking to Gyo when he first saw the picture.
+Here we have the crown of the building, and the nickname for the city is Queen City," exclaimed Joe Robertson of Hellmuth, Obata and Kassabaum remarking to Gyo when he first saw the picture.
 The building is constructed of glass and aluminum.
 The ground floor lobby interiors were designed by FRCH Design Worldwide.
 It has met with approval from Sue Ann Painter, author of Architecture in Cincinnati (Ohio University Press, 2006), who believes the skyscraper's headdress recalls the iconic Chrysler Building.
 She says that the building is somewhat conservative, but pays homage to the other skyscrapers in Cincinnati.
 Jay Chatterjee, a former dean of the University of Cincinnati College of Design, Architecture, Art, and Planning says that the design is similar to buildings constructed in the United States during the 1980s, that it does not break any new ground at all.